 Aimé Nshizirungu is passionate about impacting communities’ lives by working with them to address poverty related issues.
 His special interest in working with and for women began with his mother, who influenced him from a very young age.
 He is motivated often by one of his favorite quotes by Brigham Young, “you educate a man; you educate a man.
 You educate a woman; you educate a generation.”

-When Aime was a student at the National University of Rwanda in the Southern Province, he worked with Inzozi Nziza Ltd. in Butare as a Linguistic and Management Intern.
-He helped start up an ice cream and coffee shop for a group of 126 women who were both Genocide survivors and widows.
+With all-encompassing experience throughout Rwanda, Aime brings keen cultural and business insight and expertise to our team.
+Aime studied at the National University of Rwanda and simultaneously interned with Inzozi Nziza Ltd., an ice-cream and coffee shop social enterprise.
 His initial role was to teach English and provide trainings on business operations, customer service, daily accounting methods, and hygiene.